Bulletin of the John Rylands Library

 The editors invite the submission of articles in these fields and welcome discussion of in-progress projects.
 The editors also invite the submission of descriptive articles or shorter notices pertinent to items in the Library collections and those held in other institutions of the University of Manchester.

-For further information, visit the Bulletin page on the Manchester University Press website.
+For further information, visit the Bulletin page on the Manchester Hive website.

 Access the Bulletin